 - E4: (10%) Qualitative measure of the policy environment comprising:

-- (4%) survey results for the policy and regulatory environment (see Appendix 2).
+- E4.2 (4%) Survey results for the policy and regulatory environment (see Appendix 2).

-- (4%) survey results for financial autonomy of public universities (see Appendix 2).
+- E4.3 (4%) Survey results for the financial autonomy of public universities ((see Appendix 2)

-For the qualitative index (E4), the top two-ranked countries are Hong Kong SAR and the United States.
-The Netherlands is third followed by Taiwan-China.
+For the qualitative index (E4), the top-ranked countries are the United States, Australia, Hong Kong-SAR, New Zealand, Taiwan-China and the United Kingdom.

 Only in four countries for which data are available does the percentage of female staff in tertiary institutions exceed 50 per cent: Finland, Malaysia, Thailand and Russia.
-Business, as measured by the WEF survey, ranks the national education systems most highly in Switzerland, Singapore and Finland.
+Business, as measured by the WEF survey, ranks the national education systems most highly in Switzerland, Singapore, Finland, Belgium and Ireland.